Glenfield Farm: History

 Governor Macquarie made Throsby a magistrate of the territory in March 1821, with main jurisdiction over the new County of Argyle.
 He was also a member of the committee for the first Agricultural Society in Sydney.
 During this time, Throsby had been involved in financial troubles brought on by a 5,000 pound surety he had taken on behalf of Graham Blaxcell.
 Blaxcell absconded from the colony in 1817 and died on board ship, leaving Throsby at the mercy of the creditors.

 Ten years' litigation ended in an adverse verdict for Throsby, who by 1828 was also affected by the drought and falling wool prices.
 In April 1825, Charles Throsby committed suicide at Glenfield Farm, aged 51.

-Upon Dr Throsby's death, nephew Charles inherited Glenfield, Throsby Park and other scattered parts of his uncle's properties.
+Upon Throsby's death, nephew Charles inherited Glenfield, Throsby Park and other scattered parts of his uncle's properties.
 After Charles' death Glenfield Farm was passed down successive heirs in the Throsby-Broughton family.

 In 1920 James Leacock purchased Glenfield Farm.
 In 1924 he married a Broughton and in 1930 they moved into Glenfield Farm after modifying the homestead to serve as a dual residence, accommodating himself and his wife in one half and his sister and mother in the other.
 This dual dwelling arrangement began in 1932.

 James Leacock brought dairy farming to the Liverpool district.
 He formed the Hygienic Dairies Ltd at Concord in 1909 to supply Sydney with its first bottled milk.
 His idealism embraced many interests, ranging from organic farming to Aboriginal rights.
-He undertook many activities on the farm property which made Glenfield a meeting place for groups concerned for Australian and international justice and many humanitarian issues, including a place of work for conscientious objectors during the Vietnam war (published source?).
+He undertook many activities on the farm property which made Glenfield a meeting place for groups concerned for Australian and international justice and many humanitarian issues, including a place of work for conscientious objectors during the Vietnam war.

 Leacock pursued the establishment of communal living, discussion centres and co-operative farming.
 The first serious co-operative was the Rural Homes (Glenfield) Co-operative Ltd, formed in 1951.
 In 1960 the co-operative went into insolvency.
 In 1970 the Glenfield Goodwill Co-operative Society was registered.

-A decline in the co-operative spirit was brought to a head at the 1976 Annual General Meeting, when it was decided that the Co-operative should be terminated.
+A decline in the co-operative spirit was brought to a head at the 1976 annual general meeting, when it was decided that the Co-operative should be terminated.
 However, the Co-operative adopted a more realistic landlord role and increased rents to near market levels.
 After the venture failed Leacock bought back the farm and approximately 14 acres on which he resided until his death in 1974.
 The residents at Glenfield Farm continued farming activities.